10 OTT Trends to Watch in 2022

 Additionally, the continued growth of high-speed connectivity in the U.S. and global regions expands market and audience opportunities to OTT providers.
 As these new viewers subscribe to OTT platforms for the first time, OTT service providers will look to technology solutions that can help them quickly understand and predict the content preferences of potential audiences and personalize content, promotions, and offerings to maximize the value of emerging and expanding global markets.

 7. Media Organizations Will Shift to Behavior-based Audience Analysis

 Media and entertainment providers have historically grouped audiences according to demographics like age, gender, and income in hopes of understanding their habits and preferences.
 But research now suggests that behavioral segmentation could be a more valuable tool for OTT service providers seeking to deliver personalized content recommendations on their platforms and maximize customer lifetime value.

 Behavioral segmentation leverages insights that come from the actions of real consumers as they engage with the platform.
 Data collected from viewers, such as their video streaming frequency and other viewing habits, the devices that they use, and even payments can be used to drive predictive audience insights and content recommendations.

-OTT trends to watch: Service providers will depend on AI-driven solutions to make sense of complex user data and deliver behavior-based insights, including measuring content affinity and identifying causes of customer churn.
+OTT trends to watch: Service providers will depend on AI-driven solutions to make sense of complex user data and deliver behavior-based insights, including measuring content affinity and identifying solutions for OTT customer churn.